huanrenfeng/huanrenfeng.github.io/_posts/2020-11-19-switch-from-chrome-to-edge-to-vivaldi.md

 4. I simply don't like the way win10 do it.
 It is suggesting using Edge everywhere.
 Did Microsoft forgot the antitrust case about its browser before?

-## Other Vivaldi's Nice Experience
+## Other Nice Experience of Vivaldi

 I find it a great browser, and perhaps the best browser.